Pathoschild/SMAPI-ModTranslationClassBuilder/README.md

 your latest `i18n/default.json` file.

 ### Conventions
-* The class uses the right namespace based on your project settings and its location within the project.
+* The class uses the correct namespace based on your project settings and its location within the project.

 * Translation keys are converted to CamelCase, with `.` changed to `_` to help group categories.